Adele Clayton MBACP - Children and Young People's Therapy

-I have 15 years experience and use a variety of counselling models including play and creative techniques where appropriate.
-This helps to develop individual ways of working with each young person so they can achieve their aims more effectively.
+With over 16 years experience, we use a variety of techniques including play and creative approaches where appropriate.
+This helps to develop individual ways of working and allows each young person to express their thoughts and feelings in a way that suits them and ensures they feel heard and understood.

-I believe that each young person has the ability to manage the issues they face and work with them to develop the resilience they need.
-The work we do is intended to help them to deal with issues long-term, not just a short-term fix.
+We strongly believe that each young person has the ability to manage the issues they face and we work with them to develop the belief they need.
+The work we do is intended to help them to deal with issues in the long-term, not just have a short-term reactive fix.

 As a BACP Accredited counsellor my practice has been assessed as meeting a high standard, my training is regularly updated and I work to strict ethical guidelines meaning the best possible support is provided.